 The inequities borne of generations of systemic racism constitute a public health crisis, both in access and outcomes for conditions such as heart disease and asthma, and across the lifespan.
 Black mothers are three to four times more likely to experience a pregnancy-related death than White mothers, and Black Americans are currently experiencing a mortality rate 2.4 times as high as White Americans for COVID-19.

-We want to be explicit about the actions we are taking at Wynne Health Group to support the Black community and to further anti-racism.
+We want to be explicit about the actions we are taking at Impact Health Policy Partners to support the Black community and to further anti-racism.
 Specifically, we are:

 - Committing at least 2.5 percent of net profit in 2020 to health care and social justice causes affecting Black communities and other communities of color;